 Kuan-Ju Wu (KJ) 吳冠儒

 I’m a creative technologist, new media artist, and interaction designer with a focus on sentimental, tangible, embodied, material-based, in-situ user experience design.
 My practice revolves around research, innovation and collaborations – with both humans and non-humans.
-Currently I am pursuing a PHD in Kakehi sensei's xlab at University of Tokyo.
+Currently I am pursuing a PHD in Professor Yasuaki Kakehi's xLab - Material Experience Lab at University of Tokyo.

 For me, technology is a tool for transformation.
 While we take for granted that we design technologies, often forgetting that they simultaneously design us.
 I aim to further develop my concept of Feral Interactions: delightful exchanges among humans, machines, and environments that embrace the fuzzy and ambiguous instinctive moments occuring within our earliest memories: those intuitive, rich, and satisfying experiences that connect us all to each other and our natural world.